jitsucom/jitsu-ios/Readme.md

 You can add, change and remove context values.
 It can be helpful in A/B testing, passing user info, or passing user's device characteristics with every event.
 `analytics.context.addValues(["age": 32])`
 `analytics.context.addValue(32, for: "age"])`

-You can remove context values by calling `removeValue(for key: Context.Key)`, or even clear the context with `clear()`

 SDK can automatically add context values that are gathered by SDK.

-Also, you can clear context when needed.
+You can remove context values by calling `removeValue(for key: Context.Key)`.
+You can clear context when needed.
 It will not clear automatically gathered values (only update them).
 `analytics.context.clear()`

 #### Automatically gathered context values